degenSumi/copy-trade-sol/README.md

 ### Common Issues

 - **Insufficient Funds for Fees**:
-  Ensure monitored wallets have enough SOL for transaction fees.
+  Ensure executing wallet has enough SOL for transaction fees.

 - **WebSocket Instability**:
   Use the `grpcListener` as an alternative if WebSocket connections are unreliable.